marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_CTD/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 9. Once complete, seal the carboy lid and spigot with parafilm.
 If using immiedately, fill with RO water.
 Otherwise, this sealed, sterile carboy can be stored for month+.

 **Bottle Sterilization:**
-One sterile bottle is required for each sample and each negative control.
+One sterile bottle is required for each sample and each field blank.

 Bottle Sterilization Method (RO Available):